The Midwest is going dark in wavesβ€”plan your stack now

 Emerging

-With three major cities under federal oversight or recently exited consent decrees, Ohio legislators are examining transparency requirements.
-The state's sunshine law advocates see encryption as a public records issue.
+Three major Ohio cities have been under federal oversight or recent consent decrees.
+Legislators are examining whether transparency requirements should apply to encrypted police radio, and open-records advocates have framed encryption as a public records issue.

 • Consent decree cities face accountability questions